The Leader (web series): Initial reaction and viewership

 The announcement of an animated series based on the young Karl Marx attracted international media interest.
 The announcement "[took] the web by storm", according to Mercedes Milligan of Animation Magazine.
 Its promotional video was watched 211,000 times on Bilibili and over 41,000 times on Twitter within the first 24 hours of release, and 37,000 users were following the series page for notifications of new episodes.
-Some Internet users were skeptical about the series, however, saying that its depiction of the main characters was "too good looking to be true".
+However, some Internet users were skeptical about the series, saying that its depiction of the main characters was "too good looking to be true".
 Marx's handwriting was noted as much neater than it was in reality.
 Some students called the series "ridiculous" because "[t]he political element is too obvious", but others considered it a "really interesting experiment".

 The production of a Marx series by the Chinese government was primarily thought to be a propagandistic attempt to convey its ideology to future generations.
 Mandy Zuo of the South China Morning Post noted that "his image has been a common feature on official propaganda throughout the year".
 Didi Tang wrote for The Times that the series was consistent with previous government productions, such as the television show Marx Got It Right.
 Tang called it an "effort by the ruling party to spark an interest in Marx among young people", when Chinese millennials are not fully satisfied with their working conditions.
 Milligan of Animation Magazine felt that the production was in line with the growing popularity of socialism and communism among the young, and "it was only a matter of time before this trend made inroads in animation".

 When the series was announced, Rosemarie Ho of The Outline and Lorenzo Fantoni of Esquire noted the depiction of Marx and Engels' friendship and its relationship to yaoi (male homosexual-themed anime).
 Fantoni said that there was no hint of it, but Ho believed that the series would encourage the production of fan-made Marx–Engels yaoi.
 Comments were posted on Bilibili by viewers who inferred a homosexual relationship between Marx and Engels.
 They sparked a "critical backlash", according to Fan Shuhong of Radii China, with some users reporting the posts because they "are slander against these great thinkers".

 The first episode of The Leader was watched more than 2.8 million times on its release day, and Inkstone News called it a "hit".
 After the premiere, 355,000 Bilibili users requested notifications of upcoming episodes.
 By February 2019, the series was reportedly streamed over 5.5 million times on Bilibili.
 The German radio station Deutschlandfunk Kultur noted that its number of views was not enough to place the series among the most popular Bilibili content, however, and Agence France-Presse considered it an unimpressive figure for a country of 1.4 billion people.
 As the series continued, so did international interest.